OpenRA/book/README.md

 The output will be in the `build/html/` subdirectory.

+Using `mdbook watch` will build the book automatically each time a Markdown file in the `src` directory is changed.

 ## View the built book

 Open it in your web browser of choice: